Negotiating Presences: Digital Islamic Art History in the Botanical Garden

 In conversation with Dr. Alice Ming Wai Jim, EAHR|Media & CURC in Ethnocultural Art Histories

 Associate Professor, Art History and Visual Culture, UBC Okanagan

 In 2019, the University of Alberta Botanic Garden completed its new Aga Khan Garden, a contemporary design inspired by historical gardens of the Islamic World.
 Dr. Keshani will present critical reflections on the cultural politics of the project, exploring whether museums for nature can also become places that further explore and enhance social cohesion, intercultural perspectives, and knowledge of the natural world through the thoughtful and appropriate use of digital media and mobile technology.
 He will also explore the role of digital art history and the implications of the digital turn for the discipline of art history.

 Hussein Keshani is an Associate Professor and Program Coordinator in Art History and Visual Culture in the Faculty of Creative and Critical Studies at the University of British Columbia, Okanagan campus.
 He leads darc (digital art history collective), which operates out of the CFI funded AMP (Audio, Media, Poetry) lab.
-As of July, he will also be the Coordinator of the Digital Arts and Humanities interdisciplinary graduate theme of which he is currently a member.
+He is also the Coordinator of the Digital Arts and Humanities interdisciplinary graduate theme of which he is currently a member.
 He formerly served as the interim head of the Centre for Culture and Technology.
 He is a specialist in Delhi Sultanates, Mughal, and late-Mughal visual cultures as well as digital art history.
 He teaches courses in art history and digital humanities and is the recipient of multiple SSHRC grants.